swryu0906/Move-Homepage/README.md

 # Move-Homepage

-Designing Move's Homepage.
+Designing Move's homepage.

-MOVE is making a landing page for their new fitness app.
+MOVE is making a homepage for their new fitness app.